+Just writing regularly is a good place to start.
 But there are more specific habits you can develop.
-This week we share some of our own writing habits that enhance our writing expertise.
+This week, we share our 5 favourite writing habits to enhance your writing expertise.

 Writing has good and bad days

-A lot of the time, writing can feel like a grind.
+Most of the time, writing is hard work.
 Like wading through mud.
 You get easily distracted.
 The neighbour’s dog barking.
 The guy with the leaf blower.
-Checking Twitter.
+Twitter.

 Set writing targets to build habits

 Take setting regular writing targets, for example.
-We recently came across the Seinfeld writing habit, used by comedian Jerry Seinfeld.
+We recently came across the Jerry Seinfeld writing habit.

 This was a “life hack” he shared when asked how he managed to write so many jokes.